Why scuba buddy checking is important and how to remember what to check using an acronym or mnemonic

 Using the ABC pre-dive check acronym will help you to remember what to check before the dive.

-The ABC pre-dive check acronym is the BSAC buddy check system, but it is also used by Scuba Diving International (SDI) and Technical Diver International (TDI) too.
+The ABC pre-dive check acronym is the BSAC buddy check system, the Scuba Diving International (SDI) system and Technical Diver International (TDI) system.

 The ABC pre-dive check acronym: